 There is little barrier when it comes with participation in archery.
 Almost everyone is welcome to join.
 Both able bodied and disabled people can do archery.
 Nearly every age group can get involved.
 People as young as six or seven years old and people as old as in their 80s or 90s are involved with archery.
 And there is no restriction to gender too.
 This sport is suitable for both male and female.

 It has physical benefits.
 Archery is a physically demanding sport.
-It may not be a cardiovascular sport, but it definitely has an effect to your physical.
+It may not be a cardiovascular sport, but it definitely has a racing development to boost physical fitness.
 It takes an archer thousands of arrows to perfect the shooting technique.
 The strength used to pull and anchor up to 60 pounds of weight for each shot, develops the arm muscles, along with the back and pectorals.